 My articles in the Bangladesh newspaper Bonikbarta, in their weekly special edition of SilkRoute

-Life and Works of Raja Ravi Varma (Eid Barshiki magazine article)
+Life and Works of Raja Ravi Varma (Eid Barshiki special article on Silk Route magazine)

 My column in the Bangladesh daily ‘Bonikbarta’ this time talks of the antiquity of gold usage in India.
 Starting from the end of the Neolithic era (Harappan culture) to the current times, this yellow metal has never lost its dazzle among Indians.
 In literature, gold finds mention not only as jewellery in the Epics and the Puranas, Rig Veda also mentions the use of gold in making items used in sacrificial rituals; while Kautilya mentions in “Arthasashtra” that vessels made of gold should be lotus shaded, shining, and should emit no sound.
 While the ancient way of gold mining was mainly through panning (Sindhu or Indus River bed was mentioned as a gold panning site in RV), ancient India had many gold mines too which were highly productive between 3900 BCE to around 7th -8th c.
 CE.
 Interestingly Herodotus (484 – 425 BCE), a Greek historian, had written of “gold digging ants” in prehistoric/ancient India, which modern historians have placed as the marmots (large ground squirrels) that are seen in the Ladakh area.
 For more on this topic, and if you can read Bengali, the link to the epaper is: